stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Memory layouts needs to be generated for _all_ structures.

-Despite the advantages of `jextract` the hybrid solution is clearly preferable - the ugly bindings, lack of type safety, etc. were the very concerns that led us to abandon LWJGL in the first place.
+Despite the advantages of `jextract` the hybrid solution is clearly preferable: the ugly bindings, lack of type safety, etc. were the very concerns that led us to abandon LWJGL in the first place.

 > In any case the application and/or JOVE would _still_ need to transform domain types to/from the FFM equivalents even if `jextract` was used to generate the underlying bindings.

 The source code generated by `jextract` will be retained as it will be a useful resource during development, particularly for the memory layout of structures.

-### Requirements
+## Requirements

-With this decision made (for better or worse) the requirements are determined as the following:
+With this decision made (for better or worse) the custom framework and refactoring will require the following:

+* A one-off task to remove all JNA dependencies from the code base.

 * A mechanism that generates an FFM-based implementation of the existing GLFW and Vulkan API definitions.